Production-Application/online-bank/README.md

-## Online Banking System
+### Online Banking System

 Online banking system is a platform where every one can perform.
 So, there is not difference between poor and rich.
-They are traited equally as a customer of a bank.
-You can saving your money and any time widthdraw and deposite.
+They are trailed equally a customer of a bank.
+You can save your money and any time withdraw and deposit.

---
-Major Functionality
---
+**Major Functionality**
+-
 - HR Management
 - Payroll Management
 - Online Payment System